moontr3/ml-bot/README.md

         },
         // ...
     ],
+    // Summarized list of features available in ml!faq or when someone joins "quick_help": [
+        {
+            "text": "У нас есть...", // Text of the feature "button": { // Button shown beside the text "label": "Скины", // Button text
+                "page": 4 // Index of a FAQ page to open when the button is clicked, OR a URL to open in a browser }
+        },
+        null, // You can use this to add a separator between sections
+        // ...
+    ],
     // List of Da-bot answers that the bot will reply with if the user has beast mode enabled "legacy": {
         // If the user's message contents are equal to a certain key, the bot will reply with the corresponding value